-If you submit a formatted phone number value for any business component phone field (of type DTYPE_PHONE), the insert/update will succeed for the first record, but all subsequent queries to retrieve that record fail with a seemingly unrelated error message back from Siebel.
-If you insert multiple records in a single Insert call, the first record insertion succeeds and the rest fail.
+If you submit a formatted phone number where the format matches the locale for which the Siebel application server has been set, for any business component phone field (of type DTYPE_PHONE), the insert/update will succeed but all subsequent queries to retrieve that record will fail with a seemingly unrelated error message back from Siebel.
+If you insert multiple records, the first will succeed and the rest will fail.